50 things you absolutely have to do in Leeds before you die – how many have you done?

 28. Have a beer metres from where it’s made (hell, have a few)

-Northern Monk has found a permanent home in The Old Flax Store, and they’ve made it only too easy for us to drink their beer by creating a tap room on the premises.
+Northern Monk has made it easy for us to drink their beer by creating a tap room at the Holbeck brewery.
 But they’re not the only ones.
 You can drink beer fresh from the taps at Tapped, The Brewery Tap and North Brew Co. too.

 29. Fill up on street food at Belgrave Feast